rodionovsasha/jfixtures/README.md

 ```
 So how does it work?

-`base_columns` section in `.conf.yml` is responsible for tables inheritance.
+`columns` section in `.conf.yml` is responsible for tables inheritance.
 It consists of two main subsections:
 `concerns` and `apply`.

 `concerns` just describes behaviours which could be added to tables, like `has_version` behaviour in our case.